Foreign concessions in Tianjin: Austro-Hungarian concession (1901–1917)

 Austria-Hungary participated in the Eight-Nation Alliance that suppressed the Boxer Rebellion (1899–1901).
 Austria-Hungary together with Italy sent the smallest force of the Eight-Nation Alliance.
 Four cruisers and 296 Hungarian enlisted soldiers were dispatched.

 On December 27, 1902, Austria-Hungary gained a concession zone in Tianjin as part of the reward for its contribution to the Alliance.
 The Austro-Hungarian concession zone was 150 acre in area, situated next to the Pei-Ho river and outlined by the Imperial channel and the Tianjin-Beijing railway track.
 Its population was around 30,000 people.
-Order was maintained by 40 Austro-Hungarian marines and 70 Chinese militia (Shimbo).
+Order was maintained by 40 Austro-Hungarian marines and 80 Chinese militia (Shimbo).

-The self-contained concession had its own thermae, theatre, pawnshop, school, barracks, prison, cemetery and hospital.
+The self-contained concession had its own baths, theatre, pawnshop, school, barracks, prison, cemetery and hospital.
 It also contained the Austro-Hungarian consulate and its citizens were under Austro-Hungarian, not Chinese rule.
 Despite its relatively short life-span, the Austrians left their mark on the area, as can be seen in the Austrian architecture in the city.

 The administration was done by a town council composed of local high-class noblemen and headed by the Austro-Hungarian consul and the military commander, the two of them had a majority vote.
 The focus of the juridical system was on smaller crimes and it was based on Austro-Hungarian law.
 If a Chinese person committed a crime on Chinese soil he could be tried in their own courts.

 Austria-Hungary was, due to World War I, unable to maintain control of its concession.
 The concession zone was swiftly occupied by China at the Chinese declaration of war on the Central powers and on 14 August 1917 the lease was terminated, along with that of the larger German concession in the same city.
 Austria finally abandoned all claim to it on September 10, 1919 (Treaty of Saint-Germain-en-Laye), Hungary made a similar recognition on June 4, 1920 (Treaty of Trianon).
 The former Austro-Hungarian concession renamed the "Second Special District", was placed under the permanent administration of the Chinese government.